KrutPatel2257/UnityProjects/README.md

 Some unity projects I have worked on while learning unity.
-It also includes some scripts that I use for refrence.
+It also includes some scripts that I use for reference.

 Here are some links which I refered to, while learning Unity: